 If the driver fails to react to the advance warning, the system may actively intervene in the brakes and generate a brief jolt to warn the driver of the imminent danger of a collision.

 Automatic braking

-If the driver also fails to react to the critical warning, the system may initiate independent emergency braking by progressively increasing the braking in accordance with how critical the situation is.
+If the driver also fails to react to the critical warning, the system may initiate independent emergency braking by progressively increasing the braking in accordance with the criticality of the situation.

 Driver emergency brake assistance system